getrudeHarriet/ecommerce-ab-test/README.md

 # E-Commerce A/B Testing and Customer Behavior Analysis

-This prjct analyzes a simulated A/B testing from an e-commerce site to determine whether a new feature (treatment) leads to a higher conversion rates and revenue compared to the existing setup(control).
+This project analyzes a simulated A/B testing from an e-commerce site to determine whether a new feature (treatment) leads to a higher conversion rates and revenue compared to the existing setup(control).
 It also explores user behavior by device  type.

 ## Tools and Technologies
 -Python (Pandas, Scipy, Seaborn, Matplotlib)